marijnh/Eloquent-JavaScript/09_regexp.md

 {{index bug}}

 When using a shared regular expression value for multiple `exec` calls, these automatic updates to the `lastIndex` property can cause problems.
-Your regular expression might be accidentally starting at an index that was left over from a previous call.
+Your regular expression might be accidentally starting at an index left over from a previous call.

 ```
 let digit = /\d/g;